-Students dismissed from the MLS Program have the option of reapplying; however readmission to the program is competitive with all other candidates for that year, and contingent on evidence that factors that led to the original dismissal have been corrected.
-It may be helpful for students to demonstrate successful completion of upper division science courses with a full credit load outside MLSP as evidence that they are ready academically and professionally for success.
+Students dismissed from the MLS Program have the option of reapplying; however, readmission to the program is competitive with all other candidates for that year, and contingent on evidence that factors that led to the original dismissal have been corrected.
+For students dismissed due to academic performance, it may be helpful for students to demonstrate successful completion of upper division science courses with a full credit load outside MLSP as evidence that they are ready academically and professionally for success.
 Students readmitted to the program that have been previously dismissed will be readmitted on a probationary status and will be expected to complete the terms outlined in the probation contract included with the offer of admission.
 Failure to complete probationary conditions in the probationary semester will result in immediate dismissal.